staillansag/qdtDevelopment/README.md

 3. Manage the MSR license

-Create a license folder and please your MSR license in it, renaming it to msr-license.xml
+Create a license folder and place in it:
+-   your MSR license file, with the name msr-license.xml
+-   your UM license file, with the name um-license.xml

 4. Manage the integration packages